django-crispy-forms/django-crispy-forms/README.rst

 `Uni-form`_ has been selected as the base model for the design of the forms.

+**Warning:** django-uni-form 0.8 and higher renders django.form.field labels with the 'safe' filter.
+If you have user generated form field labels you should take this into consideration.

-**Note:** django-uni-form 0.8 and higher lays out the HTML for the uni_form tag differently.
+**Note:** django-uni-form 0.8 and higher lays out the HTML for the uni_form tag differently than previous versions.
 The errorMsg div is now outside the fieldset as it should be.

 **Note:** django-uni-form 0.7 and higher breaks backwards compatibility with previous versions of django-uni-form.
 All you have to do is update templates that call on the django-uni-form template tag from::